munozcj/ISA444/README.md

 6. MAPE was unreliable for high-variance hotels — MAE and RMSE were used as primary metrics for those series

+## Summary of Findings

+This project compared 12 forecasting models across four packages to predict daily room demand for 17 hotel properties over a 28-day horizon.

+### Best Models by Package
+- **StatsForecast**: AutoARIMA_WithPred was the clear winner, dominating with 12/17 wins on MAE and 13/17 on MAPE.
+The key driver was the inclusion of on-the-books booking data (otb_28) and hotel type dummies as predictors.
+  Without these predictors, AutoARIMA performed significantly worse, highlighting how much forward booking information matters for hotel demand forecasting.

+- **MLForecast**: LGBM outperformed Random Forest on accuracy metrics, winning 12/17 hotels on MAE, 11/17 on RMSE and MAPE.
+RF was less biased overall with 10/17 bias wins but fell behind on raw accuracy.

+- **NeuralForecast**: NBEATS was the stronger model winning 10/17 hotels on both MAE and RMSE.
+NHITS was less biased with 11/17 bias wins but could not match NBEATS on accuracy.

+- **TimeCopilot**: TimesFM-2.5 dominated with 11/17 wins on both MAE and MAPE and 9/17 on RMSE.
+Chronos was the least biased with 7/17 ME wins.
+Moirai struggled across all metrics and was rarely competitive.

+### Overall Winner
+AutoARIMA_WithPred was the strongest model overall, consistently outperforming all other models across accuracy metrics.
+This suggests that for hotel demand forecasting, traditional statistical models with strong domain-specific predictors can outperform more complex neural and foundation models.

+### Performance Variation by Series
+Model performance varied noticeably across hotels.
+Hotels like hotel_126, hotel_21, and hotel_133 were easy to forecast with low errors across all models, likely reflecting stable and predictable occupancy patterns.
+In contrast, hotel_7, hotel_35, hotel_42, and hotel_98 showed consistently high errors across all models, suggesting more volatile or irregular occupancy that is difficult to capture regardless of model complexity.

+### Note on MAPE
+MAPE was included for all series but should be interpreted cautiously for hotel_7, hotel_35, hotel_42, and hotel_98, which showed consistently high MAPE values across all models.
+This likely reflects periods of near-zero occupancy in these hotels, which inflates MAPE since it divides by the actual value.
+For these series, MAE and RMSE were used as the primary accuracy metrics.

 ## Forecast Plots

 ### Best Model Comparison (one per package)